 Font and Colors

 The chain of discount stores, known for its lucrative discounts, targets low-income families.
 And this is reflected not only in its name but also in the logo.
-Indeed, in addition to the inscriptions, it contains around icon which depicts a family of four: judging by the size, two adults and two children.
+Indeed, in addition to the inscriptions, it contains an icon that depicts a family of four: judging by the size, two adults and two children.
 This element was added to inspire confidence in the core demographic.
-The concept did not change even after the Family Dollar Company became the property of Dollar Tree.
+The concept did not change even after Dollar Tree acquired Family Dollar.

-Judging by the unusual shape of the letters, the designers used a modified Tabasco Bold font from SoftMaker for the brand name.
-This is a retro sans serif inspired by the John Schaedler typeface of the same name.
+Judging by the unusual shape of the letters, the designers used a modified version of the Tabasco Bold font from SoftMaker for the brand name.
+This is a retro sans-serif inspired by the John Schaedler typeface.
 It is characterized by a lack of proportionality and a pronounced asymmetry of some letters.
-The slogan is written in a standard sans-serif font: one half has a normal style, and the other half is bold.
+The slogan is set in a standard sans-serif font: one half is in normal style, and the other half is bold.

 To draw attention to the brand name, its creators combined two bright colors: red (#ef4136) and orange (#f89d33).
-They are visually balanced because they are complemented by white, which is used not only for the background but also for the icon.
+They are visually balanced because white complements them, used not only for the background but also for the icon.